Skip to content

 And

-The following criteria excludes women from being eligible for a publicly-funded consultation:
+Exclusion criteria for a publicly-funded consultation:

 • Woman BMI >35